joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

 In human conversation, an interruption resets the speaker's train of thought.
 They stop, listen, and respond to what you just said.
 Most voice AI implementations get this wrong.
 They treat interruption as an audio problem - stop the current playback - when it's actually a context problem.

 When a user talks over the AI mid-response, you need to cancel the current OpenAI stream immediately.
-If you don't, you're burning tokens on a response nobody will hear.
+If you don't, you're wasting processing on a response nobody will hear.
 Worse, you lose context.
 The user said something important, but you're still processing stale input.

 The solution uses `AbortController` to cancel in-flight streams: